Upload Source Videos from Your Device

 1. Open Source Videos

-The page title should read Source Videos.
-The action row includes search, sorting, view controls, and Upload video.
+The title reads Source Videos; the action row holds search, sorting, view controls, and Upload video.

 Source Videos page